mc2-project/mc2/docs/cli/usage.rst

 CLI Usage
 =========

-Below, you'll find guides on how to use the MC:sup:`2` Client command line interface.
+Below, you'll find guides on how to use the MC\ :sup:`2` Client command line interface.
 The CLI is dependent on the ``mc2client`` Python package, so ensure that you've first installed the Python package by trying to import ``mc2client``.

 .. code-block:: python

     import mc2client as oc

-Configuring MC:sup:`2` Client
+Configuring MC\ :sup:`2` Client
 -------------------------
 Before running anything, you'll need to create a YAML file specifying certain parameters, e.g. the paths to your keys, what to check during remote attestation, and the path to your Azure configuration.
 Exact instructions on configuration are :doc:`here <../config>`.